jackpine/biketag-api-rails/README.md

 #### docker

-Install the Kinematic app mentioned in the link above.
+Install the Kitematic app mentioned in the link above.

 #### boot2docker